 Reasons companies should not pay ransoms

 Federal agencies and industry analysts agree that paying the ransom does more harm than good to the entire industry.
-While paying may appear to be a viable option, here is why your business shouldn't:
+While paying may appear to be a viable option, organizations shouldn't pay for the following reasons:

 - It encourages attackers.
-Paying the ransom provides hacker groups with additional funds to run future attacks.
+Paying the ransom provides adversaries with additional funds to run future attacks.
 Victim companies might even suffer repeat attacks if word gets out they paid.

 - It escalates payments.
-Ransomware groups now commonly ask for another payment.
-The first gets a company the decryption keys, while the second pays to ensure data is not released.
+Ransomware groups commonly ask for multiple payments in a double-extortion ransomware attack.
+The first gets a company the decryption keys, and the second ensures data is not released.

 - Data isn't always returned.
-Even if a company pays, there's no guarantee attackers will return the data or that the decryption key gets data back where it was before the attack.
-According to a 2021 Sophos report, 92% of organizations don't get all their data back.
-Only 29% of those organizations that paid recovered even half the encrypted data.
+Even if a company pays, there's no guarantee attackers return the data or provide the decryption key.
+According to a Sophos report, 92% of organizations don't get all their data back, and of those that paid, only 29% recovered half their encrypted data.

-- Potential future legal issues.
+- There could be future legal issues.
 Making the payment could get a company in legal trouble.
-Paying ransomware attackers can be seen as funding terrorism, depending on the nation-state the hacker group operates out of.
+Paying ransomware attackers can be seen as funding terrorism, depending on the nation-state the group operates out of.

 Paying enables the cycle of ransomware to continue.
 "We're not going to see attackers reconsider this attack vector until it isn't as profitable," said Allie Mellen, analyst at Forrester Research.
-One way to slow the cycle, she said, was to refuse to pay the ransom.
+To slow the cycle, she said, companies should refuse to pay the ransom.
 "Attackers will be forced to move onto a different way to make money."

 Is it legal to pay after a ransomware attack?

-For the moment, it's legal to pay the ransom in the U.S., though cybersecurity experts recommend companies do not pay.
-Given the criticality of assets stolen, a company may decide that it has to pay the ransom and that it is legally allowed to do so.
+While it is legal to pay the ransom in the U.S., cybersecurity experts recommend companies not pay.
+Given the criticality of assets stolen, however, a company can decide it has to pay the ransom and it is legally allowed to do so.

-The U.S. Department of the Treasury released an advisory in October 2020 that said companies could face future legal trouble.
-Being involved in ransomware payments -- whether as the victim, a cyber insurance firm or financial institution -- the advisory said, could potentially violate Office of Foreign Assets Control regulations.
+The U.S. Department of the Treasury released an advisory that said companies could face future legal trouble.
+Being involved in ransomware payments -- whether as the victim, a cyber insurance firm or a financial institution -- could potentially violate Office of Foreign Assets Control regulations, the advisory said.

-"Formal recommendations from the FBI encourage companies not to pay the ransoms because it just escalates the problem," said Dave Gruber, analyst at Enterprise Security Group, a division of TechTarget.
+"Formal recommendations from the FBI encourage companies not to pay the ransoms because it just escalates the problem," said Dave Gruber, analyst at TechTarget's Enterprise Security Group.
 "At some point, to stop ransomware, there has to be some formal legislation in place.
 How do you stop the current cycle?
 Either stop paying the ransom or make the penalties for doing so way, way bigger and enforce them."

-Even if a company decides it is in its best interest to make the ransom payment, experts recommend reporting it to the FBI or Cybersecurity and Infrastructure Security Agency.
-In his experience, Gartner analyst Paul Furtado said companies report incidents more now than previously, even as they pay the ransom.
+Even if a company decides it is in its best interest to make the ransom payment, experts recommend reporting it to the FBI or CISA.
+In his experience, Gartner analyst Paul Furtado said companies report incidents more now than previously, even if they pay the ransom.
 One of his sources is an organization that acts as an intermediary between bad actors and their targets.
 "Their business continues to increase quarter over quarter," he said.

 Using cyber insurance to make ransomware payments

-One way companies can make it easier to survive the financial cost of a ransomware attack is with cyber insurance.
-The policies offer more than ransom payouts, often assisting with business downtime reimbursement, data recovery efforts, breach investigation and more.
+One way companies can make it easier to survive the financial cost of a ransomware attack is cyber insurance.
+These policies help with ransom payouts and often assist with business downtime reimbursement, data recovery efforts, breach investigation and more.

-To overcome the high cost of ransomware payouts, insurance firms started to adjust the cost of premiums and what policies cover.
+The popularity of cyber insurance is growing.
+A BlackBerry survey reported 55% of organizations have cyber insurance.
+Companies that do not have a policy might find it difficult to obtain one, however -- standalone cyber insurance premiums increased by 62% in 2022 over 2021.
+Insurance firms started to adjust the cost of premiums and what policies cover to overcome the high cost of ransomware payouts.
 "They're very specific.
-They're segmented into ransom protection, business interruption protection, third-party risk for lawsuit protections," Gruber said.
-You might not receive a quote at all, he added.
+They're segmented into ransom protection, business interruption protection and third-party risk for lawsuit protections," Gruber said.
+Companies might not receive a quote at all, he added.

 To reduce the chance of unaffordable premiums or getting shut out of cyber insurance, companies can determine what coverage they need.
-They can also reduce risk by implementing multifactor authentication, data backups, patch management and more.
+They can also reduce risk -- and, sometimes, cyber insurance premium costs -- by implementing multifactor authentication, data backups, patch management and other security best practices.

 To pay or not pay ransomware is not an easy decision

-"It depends" is a common answer from analysts when asked whether to pay or not because each situation is different.
+"It depends" is a common answer from analysts when asked whether companies should pay or not because each situation is different.

-To make it easier to recover and reduce the temptation to pay, companies can follow best practices:
+To make it easier to recover from ransomware -- and thus negate the need to give in to ransomware demands -- companies should implement the following best practices: